 Philadelphia, PA - In a city with Neapolitan pizzerias opening on every other corner, it’s becoming harder to stand out.
-Many have tried using imported ingredients such as Prosciutto di Parma, or even strange ingredients like Buffalo sauce, but it becomes hard to distinguish between pizzerias after a while.
+Many have tried using imported ingredients such as Prosciutto di Parma, or even strange ingredients like Buffalo sauce, but it becomes hard to distinguish between pizzerias.
 Surely the only way to make a statement is to change the shape and thickness of the crust.

 They have a relatively small menu, featuring four appetizers, four kinds of pasta, and eight pizzas, but everything is delicious.
 They also have a daily appetizer and pizza specials that feature creative and delectable flavors.
 Not a single item on the menu disappoints.

-When visiting Philadelphia, the traditional tomato pie can’t be missed.
+When visiting Philadelphia, you can’t miss the traditional tomato pie.
 Everyone knows about the classics in South Philly, but have you heard of Marchiano’s Bakery in Manayunk?
 They’ve been a family-owned bakery since 1984, located at 4653 Umbria Street Philadelphia, PA 19127, and were recently featured in the Best of Manayunk 2018.
 You can visit them on Tuesday-Sunday starting at 8 am.

 Steakhouses in South Jersey - From trendy traditional to high-end steakhouses, Jersey has its share of steakhouses and restaurants to enjoy steak.